noisepy/NoisePy/README.md

 ### 0A.
 Downloading seismic noise data by using `S0A_download_ASDF_MPI.py`
 This script (located in the directory of `src`) and its existing parameters allows to download all available broadband CI stations `(BH?)` located in a certain region and operated during 1/Jul/2016-2/Jul/2016 through the SCEC data center.

 In the script, short summary is provided for all input parameters that can be changed according to the user's needs.
 In the current form of the script, we set `inc_hours=24` to download day-long continous noise data as well as the meta info and store them into a single ASDF file.
 To increase the signal-to-noise (SNR) of the final cross-correlation functions (see Seats et al.,2012 for more details), we break the day-long sequence into smaller segments, each of `cc_len` (s) long with some overlapping defined by `step`.
 You may wanto to set `flag` to be `True` if intermediate outputs/operational time is preferred during the downloading process.
-To run the code on a single core, open the terminal and activate the noisepy environment before run following command.
-(NOTE that things may go completely different if you want to run NoisePy on a cluster.
-Better check it out first!!)

 ```python
 python S0_download_ASDF_MPI.py